nimb3s/nimb3s/CONTRIBUTING.md

-Very quickly.
-Props to the folks at [angular in helping us write this contrib doc](https://github.com/angular/angular/blob/master/CONTRIBUTING.md).
-We think its awesome :heart_eyes:.
-At the moment we don't have enough time to come up with our own.
-We just want to lay down some of the groundwork to get us rolling. :wink:.

 # Contributing to Nimb3s

 We would love for you to contribute to Nimb3s and help make it even better than it is